abstractmachines/r-stats-probability/README.md

 If $X$ is a continuous random variable with PDF $f(x)$ and CDF $F(x)$,

 Then, $\forall x$ where $F\prime(x)$ exists, $F\prime(x) = f(x)$.

+## Normal Probability Distribution

+This is the famous "bell curve," the most widely used probability distribution, where the mean is at the center, and standard deviation depicts width around that mean of the curve, indicating its variance - or, its _volatility._ This relation to volatility helps us understand the bell curve's importance in measuring the relative stability of a metric.

+The normal distribution is common in statistics, economicics and finance.

+The little underlying standard deviations from the mean create the bell shape.

+> Normal Distribution for a continuous random variable has the PDF:

+$f(y; \mu, \sigma) = \dfrac{1}{\sigma\sqrt{2\pi}} e^{\frac{-(y-\mu)}{2\sigma^2}}$.

+> Parameters of the Normal Distribution: $\mu, \sigma$

+We consider $\mu$ a location parameter since its location centers the bell curve;

+we consider $\sigma$ a scale parameter since variance widens or narrows the curve, without changing its mean center location.